 WHAT LEVELS OF CO CAUSE AN ALARM?
-Underwriters Laboratories Inc. Standard UL2034 requires residentia

-CO Alarms to sound when exposed to levels of CO and exposure times as described below.
+Underwriters Laboratories Inc. Standard UL2034 requires residential CO Alarms to sound when exposed to levels of CO and exposure times as described below.
 They are measured in parts per million (ppm) of CO over time (in minutes).

+UL2034 Required Alarm Points:

+do if your CO Alarm sounds.
-UL2034 Required Alarm Points: If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES.
-If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 and 50 MINUTES.

-• If the alarm is exposed to 70 ppm if CO, IT MUST ALARM BETWEEN 60 and 240 MINUTES.

-Approximately 10% COHb exposure at levels of 10% to 95% Relative Humidity (RH).
-The unit is designed not to alarm when exposed to a constant level of 30 ppm for 30 days.
+- If the alarm is exposed to 400 ppm of CO, IT MUST ALARM BETWEEN 4 and 15 MINUTES. - If the alarm is exposed to 150 ppm of CO, IT MUST ALARM BETWEEN 10 and 50 MINUTES.
+If the alarm is exposed to 70 ppm if CO, IT MUST ALARM - BETWEEN 60 and 240 MINUTES.
+Approximately 10% COHb exposure at levels of 10% to 95% Relative average, healthy adults, but after 4 hours the same level may cause An exposure to 400 ppm of CO may cause headaches in average, healthy adults after 35 minutes, but can cause death after 2 hours.
+Standards: Underwriters Laboratories Inc. Single and Multiple Station carbon monoxide alarms UL2034.

 IMPORTANT!
 CO Alarms are designed to alarm before there is an immediate life threat.
 Since you cannot see or smell CO, never assume it's not present.

-• An exposure to 100 ppm of CO for 20 minutes may not affect average, healthy adults, but after 4 hours the same level may cause headaches.
+An exposure to 100 ppm of CO for 20 minutes may not affect